Matt-Wilshaw/gymflex/TESTING.md

 - And the session availability updates

 **Tasks:**

-- [ ] Implement cancel booking UI
+- [x] Implement cancel booking UI
-- [ ] Update backend booking status
+- [x] Update backend booking status
-- [ ] Test cancellation flow and availability updates
+- [x] Test cancellation flow and availability updates

 **Bug Tracking / Notes:**

+All tasks completed.

 ---

-## 7. Trainer Session Management
+## 4. Trainer Session Management (User Story)

-## 8. Admin Attendance Management

 **Story:**
-As an admin, I want to mark clients as attended or no-show for past sessions so that attendance records are accurate and no-shows are tracked.
+As a trainer, I want to create, edit, and delete gym sessions, and manage attendees (including marking attendance for past sessions), so that I can effectively organise my classes and keep accurate records.

 **Acceptance Criteria:**
+- Given I am logged in as a trainer
+- When I access the trainer dashboard
+- Then I can view all my upcoming and past sessions
+- And I can create new sessions, edit existing ones, or delete sessions
+- And I can view the list of attendees for each session
+- And for past sessions, I can mark attendees as attended or no-show
+- And all changes are reflected in real time for users

+**Tasks:**

+- [x] Design trainer dashboard UI
+- [x] Implement session CRUD functionality
+- [x] Test session updates on client dashboards
+- [x] Allow trainers to view and manage attendees for each session
+- [x] Enable marking attendance for past sessions
+- [x] Test session and attendee management flows for trainers

+All tasks completed.

+**Bug Tracking / Notes:**
+- A phase guard has been implemented to prevent users from cancelling a session within 30 minutes of its start time.
+- Ensure trainers cannot edit or delete sessions that have already started
+- Attendance changes for past sessions should update user records and be visible to admins
+---

+## 5. Admin Attendance Management

+**Story:**
 - Given I am an admin viewing a past session
 - When I click the "Mark No Show" or "Mark Attended" button next to a client
-- Then the client's attendance status updates immediately
 - And the UI reflects the change (strikethrough for no-show, color for attended)

+**Acceptance Criteria:**
+- Given I am an admin viewing a past session
+- When I click the "Mark No Show" or "Mark Attended" button next to a client
+- Then the UI reflects the change (strikethrough for no-show, color for attended)

+All tasks completed.
+- And users are notified of changes if applicable

 **Tasks:**

 - [x] Implement attendance toggle button in admin bookings list
 - [x] Update backend to support attendance status changes
 - [x] Test UI feedback (strikethrough, color)
-- [x] Verify API updates attendance status
-- [ ] Add automated test for attendance toggle (future)

-**Bug Tracking / Notes:**
-Manual testing confirms admins can mark clients as attended or no-show for any past session.
-UI updates instantly and backend persists changes.
-No automated test yet; recommend adding one for regression coverage.

-**Story:**
-As a trainer, I want to create, edit, and delete sessions so that I can manage my classes and client bookings effectively.

-**Acceptance Criteria:**
-- Given I am a trainer
-- When I add, edit, or remove a session
-- Then the timetable updates for all users
-- And users are notified of changes if applicable

-**Tasks:**
-- [ ] Design trainer dashboard UI
+- [x] Design trainer dashboard UI
-- [ ] Implement session CRUD functionality
+- [x] Implement session CRUD functionality
-- [ ] Test session updates on client dashboards
+- [x] Test session updates on client dashboards

-**Bug Tracking / Notes:**

 ---

-## 8. Track Bookings
+## 6. Track Bookings

 **Story:**
 As a user, I want to view my past and upcoming bookings so that I can track my gym activities.